laravel/docs/eloquent.md

 #### Subquery Ordering

 In addition, the query builder's `orderBy` function supports subqueries.
-We may this functionality to sort all destinations based on when the last flight arrived at that destination.
+We may use this functionality to sort all destinations based on when the last flight arrived at that destination.
 Again, this may be done while executing a single query against the database:

     return Destination::orderByDesc(
         Flight::select('arrived_at')